madjanorjedidiah/test_monitor/README.md

-# staff_records_app
+# Test Monitoring App

-This is an app to take the records of staff members in an organization.
+This is an app that allows teachers to set questions and students to answer those questions.
+It bridges the gap between teachers and students and automatically computes the marks for the taken test.

 ## Scope

 It comes with the following:
-- Admin page
 - Profile page
+- Courses page
 - Dashboard page.
-- Authntication pages
+- Questions pages

 ## Run